Published: 25th September 2018

 2007: She took Cimetidine for 3 months for its immune-stimulating effect.
 (She was worried about an outbreak of avian flu.)

-Jane talks about therapy-related leukemia, a cancer of the blood, yet in her book, I can't find the official diagnosis of this cancer by her oncologist.
-Jane suspects this to be the case based on a blood test from Dr. Kenyon, showing rouleaux formations in the blood.
+McLelland claims to have therapy-related leukemia, a cancer of the blood, but she does not present an official diagnosis from her oncologist.
+Jane suspects this to be the case based on a blood test from Dr. Kenyon, a man barred from practising medicine in the UK, showing rouleaux formations in the blood.

-This part is confusing and important because she writes that her multidrug cocktail had stopped the progression of leukemia, "known to be impossible to cure....had I stumbled on a magic metabolic combination, a way to starve and conquer my cancer?".
-In a recent podcast with The Moss Report, she was asked if she had blood cancer, and she didn't give a definitive response.
+This part is crucial because she writes that her multidrug cocktail had stopped the progression of leukemia, "known to be impossible to cure....had I stumbled on a magic metabolic combination, a way to starve and conquer my cancer?".
+In a recent podcast with The Moss Report, she was asked if she had blood cancer, but she did not provide a clear answer.
+Why?
+Is it possible that her cancer was cured after undergoing chemotherapy in 2000?
+Based on her account from 2000 to 2007, it certainly seems plausible.

-The book contains a lot of information on drugs that are now being repurposed in cancer treatment.
+The book contains much information on drugs now being repurposed for cancer treatment.
 Note that at the time Jane started taking these medications, very few people were using those drugs in cancer treatment.
-She credits her recovery from stage 4 cancer to her diet, exercise, off-label medicines and supplements.
-Undeniably, standard therapy (surgery, RT, and/or chemo) played an essential role in her recovery as well.
+She credits her recovery from stage 4 cancer to her diet, exercise, off-label medicines, and supplements.
+Undeniably, standard therapy (surgery, RT, and chemo) played an essential role in her recovery as well.

-It's an intriguing story of a long albeit relatively uneventful fight against cancer.
-Jane McLelland is a disciplined warrior, and she's come out victorious in her battle with cancer.
+It's an intriguing story of a long, albeit relatively uneventful, fight against cancer.

 No comments: